The Question

 “Koss.”

 He didn’t say the other things.
 Be careful.
 Update your profiles.
 Call sooner next time.
+Don’t try and kill the rescue crew.
 She knew all of it and would do what she’d decided to do.
 Run this station with the judgment of the person who knew it best.

 Mirin was at the hatch to her compartment.